Public involvement in meetings is welcomed and can be achieved in the following ways:

 Members of the public may ask questions at Council meetings

 Members of the public may ask questions of Members of the Council at ordinary meetings of the Council.
-A question may only be asked if notice has been given by delivering it in writing or by electronic mail to the Chief Executive no later than midday, two working days before the day of the meeting.
+A question may only be asked if notice has been given by delivering it in writing or by electronic mail to the Chief Executive no later than midday, three working days before the day of the meeting.
 Each question must give the name and address of the questioner.
 At any one meeting no person may submit more than one question and no more than one such question may be asked on behalf of one organisation.

 Any question which cannot be dealt with during the meeting will be dealt with by a written answer.